Road signs and markings help us to use the roads correctly. They can:

 • keep our roads safe.

-• checking signs are still reflective.
+• check signs are still reflective.
 We go out at night to check that signs are lit up.

-We repair damage or faults within set time limits.
-For example: we repair unsafe electrical signs within 2 hours and remove obstructions, such as overgrown bushes, when we notice the problem.
+We will repair damage to signs or markings within a set time.
+For example, we'll fix an unsafe electrical sign in 2 hours.
+Or remove overgrown bushes when we notice the problem.

 Types of road signs

-• Warning signs - draw the driver's attention to possible hazards on the road ahead.
-This could be where they need to slow down or to highlight something such as a low bridge or a level crossing.
+• Warning signs alert drivers to hazards on the road ahead.
+This could be to slow down or to alert of a low bridge or crossing.

-• Other information - signs for local facilities, such as recycling sites.
+• Other signs for tourism or recycling centres.

 Road sign standards